ucsb-cs156-f23/team02-f23-6pm-4/issues/issue32_add_list_all_and_post_endpoints.md

 - [ ] The `GET` endpoint works as expected, in the sense that the new records that are added show up (on localhost).
-- [ ] The `GET` and `POST` endpoints work as expected when the app is deployed to Heroku.
+- [ ] The `GET` and `POST` endpoints work as expected when the app is deployed to Dokku.
 - [ ] There is full test coverage (Jacoco) for the methods in `RecommendationController.java`
 - [ ] There is full mutation test coverage (Pitest) for the methods in